Diana-Kravtsova/rsschool-cv/cv.md

-###Diana Kravtsova
+**Diana Kravtsova**

-####My Discord: *DianaKr*, Skype: *live:dayana.kravtsova*, Email: *kravtsovadiana@mail.ru*
+__My Discord: *DianaKr*, Skype: *live:dayana.kravtsova*, Email: *kravtsovadiana@mail.ru*__

 I am going to become frontend or full-stack developer in order to create sites and applications.
-I am really enjoy coding and creating something new, so i can spend a lot of time for this.
-I'm extremely assiduous, so i will solve the task to the end.
+I am really enjoy coding and creating something new, so I can spend a lot of time for this.
+I'm extremely assiduous, so I will solve the task to the end.
 I haven't work experience yet, but I'm open to learning everything new in IT sphere.

-####Programming languages
+**Programming languages**

 *Pascal*, *Delphi* and *Assembler*.
 Elementary *Java* and *C++*.
 Actively learn *JavaScript*.

-####Code examples
+**Code examples**

 *Gravity flip*
 ```javascript
 const flip=(d,a)=>{